One August morning in 1974, astounded Manhattan commuters stopped to watch as Philippe Petit strolled 1,300 feet above them between the Twin Towers.

 Like countless other performers over the centuries, Petit found himself working the streets of Paris entertaining crowds with the juggling, tightrope, and magic tricks he had learned as a child.
 Despite the hundreds of arrests for performing without a permit, Petit was able to make a fairly comfortable living as a street performer.
 It wasn’t until 1971, though, that he would make a name for himself on the world stage.

 The famous towers of Notre Dame cathedral were easily visible from where Petit was living and, as he explained in an interview with The New Yorker: “One day, I decide[d] that I am going to put a wire there, and surprise Paris, surprise the world.”

 Three years of careful preparation and planning later, the surprise was complete.
 On the morning of June 26, 1971, Petit calmly strode across the cable he had secretly strung between the medieval cathedral’s two towers with the help of two assistants.
 Captivated crowds watched from below as he walked, laid down, and juggled, all the while suspended in the air above one of Paris’ most iconic landmarks.

 Although the crowds on the ground may have been enthused, the French authorities were not.
 Petit was arrested, yet again, upon his descent.
 He was quickly released and the French media soon forgot his stunt.

 “I am not a death-wish person.
 I want to live very old.
 It is true that death is part of the frame…My world is a dangerous world, sure, but I am very safe in knowing my limits.
 I am not playing with words when I say I don’t take risks.
 The danger becomes so narrow that it is a novel companion with whom you travel.
 It is not an enemy.”

-The Infamous Tower Walk
+The Infamous Walk Between The Twin Towers

 Petit got the inspiration for what was to become his most famous performance in a somewhat unlikely place — the waiting room of his dentist’s office.